gatsbyjs/gatsby/docs/docs/life-and-times-of-a-gatsby-build.md

 + info Done building in 16.143999152 sec
 ```

-_**Note**: the output of `gatsby develop` and `gatsby build` can vary based on plugins you've installed that can tap into the lifecycle and the [Gatsby reporter](/docs/node-api-helpers/#reporter).
+_**Note**: the output of `gatsby develop` and `gatsby build` can vary based on plugins you've installed that can tap into the build lifecycle and the [Gatsby reporter](/docs/node-api-helpers/#reporter).
 The above output is from running the default Gatsby starter._

 There is only one difference in the bootstrap phase where HTML and CSS is deleted to prevent problems with previous builds.
 In the build phase, the build command skips setting up a dev server and goes into compiling the assets.

-By omitting these later steps, `gatsby develop` can speed up your ability to make edits with features like [hot module replacement](/docs/glossary#hot-module-replacement).
-It also saves time with the more CPU intensive processes that aren't necessary to perform while in develoment.
+By omitting these later steps, `gatsby develop` can speed up your ability to make live edits without page reloads using features like [hot module replacement](/docs/glossary#hot-module-replacement).
+It also saves time with the more CPU intensive processes that aren't necessary to perform in rapid development.

-A [cache](/docs/glossary#cache) is also used that is invalidated on every change to a `gatsby-*.js` file (like `gatsby-node.js`, or `gatsby-config.js`) or a dependency.
+A [cache](/docs/glossary#cache) is also used to detect changes to `gatsby-*.js` files (like `gatsby-node.js`, or `gatsby-config.js`) or dependencies.
+It can be cleared manually with the `gatsby clean` command to work through issues caused by outdated references and a stale cache.

 ## What happens when you run `gatsby build`?

 To see the code where many of these processes are happening, refer to the code and comments in the [`build`](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/commands/build.js) and [`bootstrap`](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/bootstrap/index.js) files of the repository.

-A Node process is what is powering things behind the scenes when you run the `gatsby build` command.
-The process of converting assets and pages into HTML that can be rendered in a browser by a [server-side](docs/glossary#server-side) language like Node.js is referred to as server-side rendering.
-Since Gatsby is building everything ahead of time, this creates your entire site with all of the data your pages need all at once.
-Then when the site is deployed, it doesn't need to be running on a server because everything has been gathered up and combined by Gatsby.
+A Node.js server process powers things behind the scenes when you run the `gatsby build` command.
+The process of converting assets and pages into HTML that can be rendered in a browser by a [server-side](docs/glossary#server-side) language like Node.js is referred to as server-side rendering, or SSR.
+Since Gatsby builds everything ahead of time, this creates an entire site with all of the data your pages need at once.
+When the site is deployed, it doesn't need to run with server-side processes because everything has been gathered up and compiled by Gatsby.

-**Note**: because Gatsby apps still run React in the browser, you can still fetch data from other sources at [runtime](/docs/glossary#runtime) like you would in a normal React app
+**Note**: because Gatsby sites run as full React applications in the browser, you can still [fetch data](/docs/client-data-fetching/) from other sources at [runtime](/docs/glossary#runtime) like you would in a typical React app.

-The following model demonstrates what is happening at different "layers" of Gatsby.
-Content and data are gathered up and made available for your static assets.
+The following model demonstrates what is happening in different "layers" of Gatsby as content and data are gathered up and made available for your static assets.

 <LayerModel initialLayer="Build" />

-Like the console output demonstrates in the section above, there are 2 main steps that take place when you run a build, the `bootstrap` phase, and the `build` phase (which can be seen finishing in the console output when you run develop or build).
+Like the console output demonstrates in the section above, there are 2 main steps that take place when you run a build: the `bootstrap` phase, and the `build` phase (which can be observed finishing in the console output when you run `gatsby develop` or `gatsby build`).

 ```shell
 info bootstrap finished - 3.674 s